chadwhitman/min/README.md

 creators who are looking for a lightweight blogging theme that requires relatively few customizations to get started.

+Create blog posts out-of-the-box as Min utilizes Drupal's default Article content-type which already includes the   ability to create tags and upload images.

 Features:
 * Single-column.
 * Responsive.